 Some tips on how to talk to your friends and relatives about your surrogacy/egg donation journey, especially once it’s time to announce the pregnancy.

 Every friend/family network is different so these advices might not apply but some options could be:

 - Do a full disclosure to everyone at the same time so as to preempt confusion, talking behind your backs or uncomfortable questions.
 You can write a post in blog about your journey (you can use free platforms like WordPress, Blogger, Weebly, etc).
 Leave out any unnecessary details that you don’t want to share.
 Link this post to your announcement (i.e. in Facebook) which would be shorter and sweet.
 If you are a heterosexual couple, you can do very clear in the announcement that your wife/spouse/partner is not pregnant and you are expecting through surrogacy, then link to the whole long story which even can include a FAQ at the end because a lot of people don’t really understand how surrogacy works so you lay out the basics.

 - Do the announcement in the different phases, in the beginning you can tell people that you are really close to.
 The ones that you would want to be there if anything bad were to happen.
 Probably, you will find that the more people you tell the easier the journey is because you realize that you are not alone.
 Try to be as open as possible about your journey.
 It’s is up to you when to share your story on Facebook or with the larger group of friend, to be in the safe side you can wait until you are through the first trimester.
 It’s important when you make the announce that you make it really clear that you are using a surrogate mother and tell enough of the story so that people don’t need to ask questions.
-Also you can talk about your surrogate’s motivations for being a surrogate mother.
+Also you can talk about your surrogate’s motivations for becoming a surrogate mother.
 It makes the process so much easier.
 You can attach to your announcement a photo where your surrogate is included